Search

 • Incinerate or dispose of disposable articles according to hospital policy.

-• Place articles soiled with blood in impervious bag.
+• Place articles soiled with blood in an impervious bag.
 Label "Blood and Body Fluid Precautions."

 • Reprocess reusable items according to hospital policy.